-If you charge Galaxy S10 battery through USB charging, the charger can only adjust the current output, but cannot stop current output.
-In other words, the charger needs to maintain certain trickling current.
+If you charge the Galaxy S10 battery through USB charging, the charger can only adjust the current output but cannot stop the current output.
+In other words, the charger needs to maintain a certain trickling current.

-Such trickling current will not hurt or damage Galaxy S10 battery.
+Such a trickling current will not hurt or damage the Galaxy S10 battery.
 But it creates an unnecessary drain on the battery when the phone is not used.
 It also wastes energy (although marginal).

 Of course, you do this only if it is convenient.
-It is absolutely unnecessary to get up at wee hours to disconnect a wall charger.
+It is absolutely unnecessary to get up in the wee hours to disconnect a wall charger.

 #5.
 Use branded chargers and quality cables

 Don’t try to save money on quality chargers and cables.

 The bundled wall charger and USB cable are quite durable and have quite good quality.

 If you need to get a spare one, try to get a quality one.